The Making of a Mercerian

 - February 1

-Priority application deadline to be considered for the University's most prestigious scholarship opportunities
+• Regular decision application deadline to be considered for some of the University's most prestigious scholarships, ranging up to full tuition

 Do You Have What It Takes?

 Curious to know if Mercer is a good fit for you?
-See how your GPA, test scores, and other qualifications compare with our Class of 2018 Profile.
+See how your GPA, test scores, and other qualifications compare with our incoming freshman profile.

 Average SAT Score